FlohGro-dev/Craftist/README.md

   - task grouping: select how tasks should be grouped on import (by project, by section or both); available for all import features
   - import location: you can decide if you want to import tasks below the current selected block or always at the end of a document
   - due dates from daily notes: you can choose if created / crosslinked tasks shall receive the due date of the current open daily note (this will not add due dates if you create tasks from other documents)
+  - import personal tasks only: choose if only tasks assigned to you (or unassigned) shall be imported
   - (beta) enable continuous task sync

 ## Login